 The anesthesiology residency program is the heart of the Department of Anesthesiology at Virginia Mason.
 For decades, our program and department have been recognized for innovation and expertise in regional anesthesia and pain medicine.
-We are leaders in cardiac anesthesiology, critical care, point-of-care ultrasound (POCUS) and echocardiography, quality improvement and health care economics.
+We are leaders in cardiac anesthesiology, neuroanesthesia, obstetrical anesthesia, critical care, echocardiography, quality improvement and health care economics.
 Most importantly, we are dedicated to providing an exceptional resident educational experience as we provide outstanding clinical care for patients.

 Our program offers nine clinical anesthesia training positions per class: six categorical (PGY-1) positions and three advanced (PGY-2) positions.
-Excellent clinical base year training is provided by a Transitional year internship or Preliminary Medicine internship at Virginia Mason for categorical-track residents, preliminary surgery or medicine internships at Virginia Mason, or a preliminary surgery internship at the University of Washington.
+An excellent clinical base year training is provided by a Transitional Year Internship or Preliminary Medicine Internship at Virginia Mason for categorical-track residents, Preliminary Surgery or Medicine internships at Virginia Mason, or a Preliminary Surgery internship at the University of Washington.
 Virginia Mason residents train in a variety of settings, ranging from fast-paced outpatient surgery centers to critical care units at a Level 1 trauma center.
 The breadth of this training makes our residents superb, well-rounded anesthesiologists equally prepared to thrive in private practice or in fellowships after graduation.
 The size and structure of our program fosters robust mentoring and career coaching opportunities tailored to the needs of each resident.

 Our faculty offer a diverse breadth of expertise and knowledge in all anesthesiology subspecialties, in addition to practice management and simulation.
 The group is active in clinical research and as leaders in national associations, such as the Washington State Society of Anesthesiologists, the American Society of Anesthesiologists, the American Society of Regional Anesthesia and Pain Medicine, and the Society of Critical Care Medicine.
 Several faculty members are examiners for the American Board of Anesthesiology.